poets-ai/elegy/docs/elegy-module.md

     return x
 ```
 Here `Linear` and `Conv` are dangerously swapped based on some condition.
 If you want to
-do this you can just clare them unconditionally and use them inside the condition:
+do this you can just declare them unconditionally and use them inside the condition:

 ```python
 def call(self, x):